kireallstitch/kireallstitch/README.md

 - 👋 Hi, I’m @kireallstitch
 - 👀 I’m interested in ... computer games, learning to program, 4 : 20
 - 🌱 I’m currently learning ...
-Python, PHP
+Python, PHP, SQL, 1C
 - 💞️ I’m looking to collaborate on ... in any sphere
 - 📫 How to reach me ... telegramm @kireall_stitch